sshilin/pg-quick-start/README.md

 ## Overview

+The aim for this project is to get a quick way to start working with a local PostgreSQL service.

-pg-quick-start runs PostgreSQL 12, pgAdmin4 with authentication disabled(desktop mode) and creates example `world` database.
+pg-quick-start runs PostgreSQL 12, pgAdmin4 with no auth(desktop mode) and creates example `world` database.

 ## How to use it